 COVID-19 testing before travel from the UK

 - Some countries require proof of recent COVID-19 testing for entry (or require travellers to take one or more tests on arrival in the country).
-Check the Foreign, Commonwealth & Development Office (FCDO) foreign travel advice; (see the summary, health and entry requirements sections) and contact the UK-based embassy of the country you are travelling to if you need more information.
+Check the Foreign, Commonwealth & Development Office (FCDO) foreign travel advice; (see the summary, health and entry requirements sections) and contact the UK-based embassy of the country you are travelling to for more information.

-- When arranging a test, you should check the requirements of the country you are travelling to and consider the time it will take to process your test and get your result.
-A charge will be made for testing and any medical certificate confirming a negative COVID-19 test.
+- When arranging a test, check the requirements of the country to be travelled to and consider the time it will take to process the test and get the result.
+A charge will be made for testing and any medical certificate confirming a negative COVID-19 test

 - The type of test that is usually required is a swab PCR test (a home test kit may be supplied and sent to an accredited laboratory for processing).